Pair these turkey and cheese crescent rolls with a hot bowl of cozy chicken noodle soup for a quick and delicious meal on even the busiest of days!

 - Vegetable Cream Cheese Roll Ups or Pickle Roll Ups with Ham

 - Roasted Vegetable Wrap or Turkey Wrap

 - Homemade Pepperoni Pizza Hot Pockets

 - Gluten-Free Cracker Recipe Sweet Potato and Rosemary

 - Homemade Cheez-Its (Cheddar Cheese Crackers)

-- 4 slices provolone cheese (deli slices)
+- 4 slices provolone cheese (or any deli cheese you prefer)

 - 8 slices deli turkey meat (or any deli meat you prefer)

 - Preheat oven to 350°F. Line a baking sheet with parchment paper, if desired.

 This website provides approximate nutrition information for convenience and as a courtesy only.
 Nutrition data is gathered primarily from the USDA Food Composition Database, whenever available, or otherwise other online calculators.